yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 has expected probability of appearance.
 Expected probability is \\( {1}/{26} \\).
 We have \\( 2^{24} \\) samples
 from the distribution on the first character.

-There are several ways for testing uniformity of a random number generator.
+There are several ways of testing the uniformity of a random number generator.
 For more complex methods please refer to [\[1\]](http://www.cse.wustl.edu/~jain/cse567-08/ftp/k_27trg.pdf) or [\[2\]](http://www.fi.muni.cz/~xkrhovj/lectures/2005_PA168_Statistical_Testing_slides.pdf).
 We are going